benduong2001/benduong2001.github.io/nyc_traffic_project.md

 ### Part 1A: *Getting the Street Segment Traffic Data into a GIS-friendly Format*

+The traffic file is 27 million rows, so saving it as a parquet and using polars rather than pandas is advisable.
 Opening the traffic CSV file (made from the code before) on ArcMap, you'll come across the first problem. **It's an ordinary CSV file, with no usable geospatial data formatting**.
 The closest column we have are the street names, which we don't really want to resort to, since string data like this can be wildly inconsistent from one data source to another (East 73rd Street in one data source might be 73 St. E in another).

 But there's no reason to panic.
 Luckily, the metadata for that traffic CSV file shows that the column "Segment ID" is an identifier for each street segment.
 After some internet sleuthing, you will eventually find an online data source with a name like "nyc_lion" (the second base dataset), which has extensive data on NYC street segments, including a column with the exact same identifier.
 Most importantly, it includes shapefiles that will allow us to use geospatial data.